natwonglakhon/House_price_modelling/Readme.md

 - Data quality has a real impact.
 Removing the capped $500k values gave a noticeable improvement in R2.
 - Linear regression has limits.
 When the underlying relationships are non-linear, the model will hit a ceiling no matter how well you tune it.
 - Random Forest handles non-linearity well but comes at a cost of higher training time and less interpretability.
+- Feature importance gives meaning to the model's score.
+Knowing that median income drives 43.6% of predictions is far more useful than a number alone.

 ---

 ## Future Improvements

 - Try XGBoost to see if it can push R2 beyond the Random Forest result
+- Tune Random Forest further using `GridSearchCV` over `max_depth` and `min_samples_split`
 - Explore additional feature engineering, such as rooms per household or bedrooms per room
-- Add a correlation heatmap to better understand which features actually matter
+- Add a correlation heatmap to complement the feature importance analysis
-- Run hyperparameter tuning with `GridSearchCV` on the Random Forest

----

-## License

-This project is open source and available under the [MIT License](LICENSE).